Naacal: Mention in "The Life and Teaching of the Masters of the Far East" Vol. 2 (1927)

 In volume 2 of "The Life and Teaching of the Masters of the Far East," Baird T. Spalding makes this remark about the 'Naacals':

 "The teachings that Buddha received came from the same source as did those of Osiris but in a different way.
 The teachings that Buddha contacted came from the Motherland direct to Burma, brought there by the Naacals.
 Osiris' teachings came direct to him, as his forefathers lived in the Motherland and when he was a young man he had gone to the Motherland to study."

 David Bruton, Spalding's biographer revealed in "Baird T. Spalding As I Knew Him" (IEP, 1956) that Spalding's books were a magical autobiography and essentially fiction.
 Therefore, the inference that the Naacals themselves are a fiction or modern myth is strengthened.

+Critiques

+At the time of Churchward's publication, his work and sources were discredited.
+Historian Curtis Wilgus from George Washington University noted that Churchward's books read like 'the strangest of fiction', with 'imagination' mixed with 'mystic fanaticism' and 'not the slightest erudition'.

+Engineer and writer L. Sprague de Camp dismissed the idea of the Naacal in an article written in 1946 on the subject of lost civilisations.